 Two things were required of any man to represent himself as the successor of Joseph: (1) he had to be appointed by Joseph, and (2) he had to be ordained at the hands of angels, as Joseph before him.

-On June 18, 1844, Joseph Smith wrote a letter to James J. Strang appointing him as his successor.
+On June 18, 1844, Joseph Smith wrote a Letter of Appointment to James J. Strang appointing him as his successor.
 It was post marked at Nauvoo on June 19, 1844.
 Joseph Smith was assassinated on June 27.
 The letter of appointment arrived in Burlington, Wisconsin on July 9th.
 James J. Strang was the only person that claimed to have been appointed by Joseph Smith according to revelation and to have been ordained at the hands of "the Angel of the Lord."

 This letter of appointment is contained in Chapter 1 of "The Diamond."